collectivecardgame/library/README.md

 ![x](https://i.gyazo.com/79f53968d6c0a8c6a881c17dbc90d732.png)

 If you want to add a new Markdown file, just click the "create new file" button in the upper right.
 Make sure it's similar to the other files in the same folder.
+Click the "upload files" button to upload image files -- make sure you're in the right folder!

 To propose a change, edit or create a document, type it out, then click the green "propose file change" button below after writing a friendly description.